 “We are a group of people who do not like one another.”
 Ya think?
 Tyrion’s assessment may be too on the nose, but he’s not wrong.
-Everyone’s got a bone to pick with someone, two interactions that happen early on involving taunts and threats to kill the other.
-The meeting hasn’t even begun.
-By all rights, they should not be within proximity.
+Everyone on this show has a bone to pick with someone.
+Two interactions that happen early on in the episode involve threats to kill the other, and the meeting hasn’t even begun.
+By all rights, none of these characters should be within proximity.
 Then again, Game of Thrones loves playing things close to the chest.
 This far into the show and that much closer to the end, everyone is well aware of what the other is capable of – who’s aligned with who, what’s motivating them – leaving little to no tricks up anyone’s sleeve, their hands shown for all to see.
 Or perhaps there’s one final move left to play.

 If the meeting in the Dragon Pit was too good to be true, it’s because it was.
 Despite an illuminating Ted Talk by Jon Snow, Cersei, in the end, did not care for the great war in the north (she holds herself with the stature of her father, and the blind deference of Joffrey).
 Whereas Jaime and everyone else saw the end of humanity, Cersei saw the looming White Walkers as a strategic maneuver come true (she, of course, spends her days looking at a map).
 Whilst the Dragon Queen remains occupied in the North, the Lannister forces will bolster their numbers and their hold on the region.